 Analysis and Test Results

-Over the course of three months, we vigorously put each model to the test on our feet in a wide range of backcountry hiking environments and specific tests.
+Over the course of two months, we vigorously put each model to the test on our feet in a wide range of backcountry hiking environments and specific tests.
 Throughout the trial period, we compiled meticulous notes on performance.
 We used these experiences and results to then score each pair of boots across six separate rating metrics to find each model's strengths and weaknesses, and to compare them to each other.
 Based on the scores in the weighted individual metrics, we calculated an overall tally from 1-100.
 See the overall scores in the table above.

 These scores represent each model's performance in comparison to the other models in this review.
 Furthermore, each metric's score is a combination of a variety of factors and performance.
 For example, the score in the Traction metric is an average of each product's scores when tested on dry rock, wet rock, scree, mud, and scrambling individually.
 We also factored in our backcountry experiences in traction when wearing each pair.
-Focus on the metrics most important to your hiking preferences and environments to guide you in the search for your unique best pair.
+Focus on the metrics most important to your hiking preferences and environments to guide you in the search for your unique best model.

 How the foot feels in the footbed

 How does it feel when laced up and standing?
 Are there any pressure points when laced, and how roomy is the toe box?
 Does your foot feel it when you step on that pointy rock on the trail?
 After several hours of hiking, which models still made our feet feel great?
 The Tor Ultra, X Ultra Mid 3, and Moab Ventilator 2 is the most comfortable straight from the box.
 The Quest 4D 3 did the best job keeping our feet happy after many miles and hours with a moderate pack.

 How the ankle collar feels, and how the lacing system works